Adding and Dropping Courses

 - Sessions meeting 2 weeks or less: courses can be dropped up through the 1st day of the session

 Students may have their financial aid reduced if the student's enrollment status changes from full-time to part-time, or from full-time or part-time to below half-time.
 Students will have their financial aid cancelled if the student drops all courses and does not incur any liability, or fails to meet satisfactory academic progress standards as a result of the cancellation of enrollment.
 Financial aid for future terms will also be cancelled.
 See Appeals Policy for Student Withdrawals and Satisfactory Academic Progress Policy for additional details.
 Students receiving Veterans benefits should meet with the Veteran's Certifying Official to determine if drops will affect their current and future benefits when they; add or drop any course, withdraw from or terminate enrollment at the University.

 Drops that change a student's enrollment status from full-time to part-time, or from full or part time to below half-time, may have their Federal, State, and/or University aid adjusted.
 The University may also be required to report the student's change in enrollment status to lenders, which can trigger the repayment of student loans.
 Students will be notified in these cases via writing.

-Drops after the second week of classes must be officially processed as a partial or full withdrawal.
+Drops after the add/drop period must be officially processed as a partial or full withdrawal.
 Please see Withdrawal Policy and/or Appeals Policy for additional details.

 The following course drops may require special administrative or departmental consent as follows: